science-en-poche/yelandur/API.md

 ##### `GET`

-`GET /users` returns the array of all users, with private data for the one your logged in as (if you are logged in):
+`GET /users` returns the array of all users with only public data (even for the one you are logged in as).
+So being logged in as `jane` would still yield:

 ```json
 {